lame-engineer/linux-extention/README.md

-# linux-extention
-tryhards....
+#linux-extention

-trying to make a chrome extension which will give random linux commands, the commands will be fetched by REST API.
+chrome extension which will give random linux commands, the commands will be fetched by REST API.